TheOdinProject/curriculum/intermediate_html_css/forms/form_basics.md

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

-We will need to manipulate data from form controls like this quite a bit when we get to the projects in the Fullstack JavaScript course.
+We will need to manipulate data from form controls like this in projects later in the curriculum.

 **The Type Attribute**